Flow Research on Creativity

 Athletics and Chemicals Associated with Flow – Kotler Blog Article in Psychology Today

-Books on Flow Research
+Books on Creativity and Flow Research

 Barron, Frank, Creativity and Psychological Health, Origins of Personal Vitality and Creative Freedom, Princeton, NJ, D. Van Nostrand Company, Inc., 1963.